irods/irods_docs/manual/installation.md

 ## Add additional resource(s)

-The default installation of iRODS comes with a single resource named 'demoResc' which stores its files in the `/var/lib/irods/iRODS/Vault` directory.
+The default installation of iRODS comes with a single resource named 'demoResc' which stores its files in the `/var/lib/irods/Vault` directory.
 You will want to create additional resources at disk locations of your choosing as the 'demoResc' may not have sufficient disk space available for your intended usage scenarios.
-The following command will create a basic 'unixfilesystem' resource at a designated host at the designated full path:
+The following command will create a basic 'unixfilesystem' resource on the designated host at the designated full path:

 ~~~
 irods@hostname:~/ $ iadmin mkresc <newrescname> unixfilesystem <fully.qualified.domain.name>:</full/path/to/new/vault>